rskort/rskort.github.io/_tutorials/cp2k.md

   </code>
 </pre>

-A `.wfn` file is **only valid** if the *basis set*, *pseudopotentials*, *number of atoms*, and *overall DFT setup* stay the same.
-It is perfect for restarting SCF with the same system, but will fail or cause instability if you change the functional, geometry, basis, or simulation cell.
+A `.wfn` file is safe to reuse as an initial SCF guess as long as the basis sets, pseudopotentials and number and type of atoms are unchanged.
+Geometry and many DFT settings (such as adding dispersion or tightening SCF thresholds) can change; the wavefunction will just be iterated to the new self consistent solution.

 <div class="interactive-test" data-test-id="cp2k-wfn-validity">